qonversion/qonversion-ios-sdk/README.md

 ```

-#### Now you will see all purchases in your Facebook Ad account, even if they happen after trial period or app removal (but only in 28-days window - it's a Facebook rule).

 SDK will automatically track any purchase events (subscriptions, trials, basic purchases).
 But If you want to track purchases manually, you can pass `false` in `autoTrackPurchases` and call `trackPurchase:transaction:` on every purchase event in your application.

-## Authors

-Developed by Team of [Qonversion](https://qonversion.io), and written by [Bogdan Novikov](https://github.com/Axcic) & [Sam Mejlumyan](https://github.com/smejl)

 ## License